 Add filling: raisins, candied citrus, candied ginger (if you're using it here), dried fruit.
 Chop up apple and added it in.
 Zest one lemon and one orange.
 Add nuts.
 And mix it all together.

-Serve slices of cake topped with butter, cream cheese, or a buttercream sauce.
+Serve slices of cake topped with butter, cream cheese, or a Buttercream Hard Sauce.